gioui-plugins/gio-plugins/README.md

 Each plugin has its own README.md file, explaining how to use it.
 In general, you can simple use `nameOfPlugin.SomeOp{}.Add(gtx.Ops)`, similar of how you use `pointer.PassOp{}.Add(gtx.Ops)`, native from Gio.
-Beginning with Gio 0.6, it also introduces `Command`, which is executed using `gtx.Execute`, you can also use Commands, if the plugin supports it, for instance `gtx.Execute(gioshare.TextCmd{Text: "Hello, World!"})`, similar to what you are familiar with `gtx.Execute(clipboard.WriteCmd{Text: "Hello, World!"})`.
+Beginning with Gio 0.6, it also introduces `Command`, which is executed using `gtx.Execute`, you can also use Commands, if the plugin supports it, for instance `gioplugins.Execute(gtx, gioshare.TextCmd{Text: "Hello, World!"})`, similar to what you are familiar with `gtx.Execute(clipboard.WriteCmd{Text: "Hello, World!"})`.

 Once `gioplugins.Event` is set, you can use the plugins as simple `op` operations or `cmd` commands.
 If you are unsure